This post may contain affiliate links. Read the full disclosure here.

 With some plants, it doesn’t really seem to matter how big the cutting is (M. deliciosa, for example, don’t seem to care, but then you can chuck them straight into soil and they’ll root just fine), but others do.
 It’s really just a case of experimenting.

 Many people buy cuttings (especially of expensive plants) that don’t have any leaves, and are basically just a node.
-If you buy a cutting that described as a wet stick, that’s probably what you’re getting.
+If you buy a cutting that is described as a wet stick, that’s probably what you’re getting.

 My advice is to try propping a cheap wet stick before spending a fortune on one.
 The first one I practised on was a P. hastatum, and I learned a lot (gems such as if you don’t keep the leca/moss damp, it’ll dry out and die, and that moss that’s damp for three weeks can turn bone dry overnight, so check your props diligently).

 I like to prop in rainwater, but aquarium water works fine.
 Tap water is also 100% fine for most cuttings – if you can drink it, you can probably use it for propagating.

 What I personally avoid is distilled water, for reasons that could absolutely be unfounded.

 Why?
 Well, I once read that distilled water can pull nutrients out of frogs (we’re getting a little frog for our terrarium to keep the isopod numbers down.
 I’m very excited about this because 1. it’s a rescue frog 2. it’s teeny tiny and very cute and 3. if it eats aphids I can put all my seedlings in the terrarium with it.